replicatedhq/replicated-docs/docs/intro-main.md

 - **Replicated KOTS and Replicated kURL:** With KOTS and kURL installers, you package and update your application using KOTS and then securely distribute to customers using either Replicated installer.
 For more information, see [KOTS and kURL Installers](#installers).

 - **SDK, KOTS, and kURL:** You can use the SDK in the same release with KOTS and kURL.
-This lets you create one release to support multiple types of customer environments and installation needs.
+This lets you create one release to support multiple types of customer environments and installation needs so that your application runs consistently in every environment.
+For example, you might have customers that only want a Helm CLI installation for their existing cluster, and other customers who want a Kubernetes cluster provisioned for them with the application in an air gapped environment.

 Replicated provides the following features for managing, monitoring, distributing your apps, including a vendor portal and the replicated CLI to: